-However, the IRS does not have rules on filling out Form W-4 for rehired employees.
-It is a good idea to have the rehired employee fill out a new Form W-4 to verify that their information is current.
+However, the IRS does not have rules for rehired employees filling out Form W-4.
+It is a good idea to have the rehired employee fill out a new Form W-4 to verify their current information.

 The new Form W-4 should be stored in your records for at least four years from the date your rehired employee fills it out.